 Now, when it comes to styling pillows, think outside the box.
 You don’t have to sit them up perfectly.
 Consider laying pillows on their back on one side of the bed.
 I call this the ‘horizontal stack’ and it’s a great way to bring a little interest and variance to your bed styling situation.

 Like with your quilt, your pillow arrangement can be made or broken depending on the type of pillow you have.
 Here’s a quick snapshot of how to find your perfect pillow.

-4. And Then Come the Cushions
+4. And Then Come the Cushion Styling

 That plump, karate chopped cushion look can only be achieved if the insert is feather.
 But if you see a cushion you love and the insert is one of those cheap polyester ones, buy it anyway and then burn rubber all the way to a store like Spotlight or IKEA and buy some feather inserts.
 They’re as cheap as chips and totally worth the trip.

-But seriously… never let me see a polyester cushion on your bed.
+Seriously though… never let me see a polyester cushion on your bed.
 And never under any circumstances have it sitting on a diagonal.
 I’ll come for you!